Sanny64/Sanny64/README.md

 In my free time, I`m a discord server developer and admin, gamer and event host for friends.

 I hope we come along greatly!
-Good coding to you <3

 <!---
 Sanny64/Sanny64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.